-Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fisheries-independent potting surveys Period of Assessment Latest assessment: 2019 Next assessment: 2023 (2021 correction)

-Overall Assessment Quality 1 - High Quality Main Data Inputs (Rank) - Catch and effort data 1 - High Quality - North and south Otago potting surveys 1 - High Quality Data not used N/A Changes to Model Structure and - Use of the potting surveys to report stock status has replaced Assumptions the previous CPUE series because pot mesh size changes in June 2009 will have impacted on the comparability of the CPUE indices over time.
-Major Sources of Uncertainty - The degree of overlap between the potting surveys and the extent of the commercial fisheries and the stock needs further investigation. - The SPR estimates are based on one survey in each of the north and south Otago areas. - The impact of the change in mesh size for blue cod pots from 38 mm mesh to 48 mm mesh in 2009 on commercial CPUE is unknown, which means that the previously accepted CPUE index is no longer presented in the table.
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fisheries-independent potting surveys Period of Assessment Latest assessment: 2023 Next assessment: 2025 Overall Assessment Quality 1 - High Quality Main Data Inputs (Rank) - North and south Otago potting surveys 1 - High Quality Data not used N/A Changes to Model Structure and - Use of the potting surveys t to report stock status has replaced Assumptions cause pot mesh size changes in June 2009 and 2020 will hav e impacted on the comparability of the CPUE indices over time.
+Major Sources of Uncertainty - The degree of overlap between the potting surveys and the extent of the commercial fish neries and the stock needs further investigation.